 The following section provides an overview of child protection rights in the context of early marriage, emphasising that every child has the fundamental right to be protected from all forms of physical and mental violence (Hellwig et al., 2024), including neglect and sexual abuse, children have the right to adequate welfare, care, and direction both at home and in other environments, children's rights to education that suits their interests, talents, and intelligence are guaranteed, and they are protected from sexual violations and violence in the classroom, children have the right to be free from financial and sexual violence, which can endanger their growth, education, and health.
-(Damayanti et al., 2024)
+As highlighted in a recent bibliometric study by Damayanti et al. (2024), research on midwifery policy increasingly addresses child welfare concerns, reflecting a growing academic and policy-level commitment to safeguarding children's rights in health and social systems.

 In addition to midwives, other health workers such as nurses have an important role in providing reproductive health education to adolescents, especially those in underage marriages (Sartika et al., 2025).
 This education includes: information on reproductive anatomy and physiology, the risks of early pregnancy (medical complications, malnutrition, mental health), prevention of sexually transmitted diseases (STDs), reproductive rights and adolescent sexual health (Howe, 2025).
 From a nursing perspective, underage marriage poses serious reproductive health risks that require early intervention and continuous care.
 Nurses play a role in providing comprehensive reproductive health education to adolescents, particularly in rural or high-risk areas.
 Through school programs, community outreach, and clinical settings, nurses educate young girls on topics such as puberty, contraception, sexually transmitted infections, and the dangers of early pregnancy.
+The importance of professionalism in delivering such evidence-based reproductive health services, especially by midwives and nurses is essential.
+Professional competence ensures that adolescents receive accurate, ethical, and culturally sensitive care, which is needed in addressing the unique challenges posed by early marriage (Damayanti et al., 2020).
 In addition to health promotion, nurses offer emotional support, identify signs of abuse, and advocate for the protection of adolescent rights within families and communities.
 Their involvement is essential not only in preventing health complications but also in promoting informed decision-making and supporting national efforts to reduce early marriage (WHO, 2020).